johnjamesmiller/docker-ansible-ros/README.md

 # SSH config

-* follow tutorials online for generating ssh keys.
+* `ssh-keygen`
-** You probably want to protect your personal ssh key with a passphrase ** for the key you use for ansible you will either want to leave the key unprotected or use ssh-agent
+*  * You probably want to protect your personal ssh key with a passphrase
+* * for the key you use for ansible you will either want to leave the key unprotected or use ssh-agent
 * `ssh-copy-id username@robot` to copy your public key to the authorized_keys file on each remote system
 * now make sure you can `ssh username@robot` to the robots without entering password